nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 generated in the result display box.
 In the future, we will inform the user of the missing prefix in the result display box.

-7. Currently, users are only able to use the undo/redo functions for actions that modify data, except commands relating to data archiving and theme changes.
+7. Currently, users are only able to use the undo/redo functions for actions that modify data.
+This excludes commands `light`, `dark`, `backup` and `deletebackup`.
 In the future, we plan to extend the capabilities of the undo/redo functions to encompass all commands in the future.

 8. Currently, the error message of falsely deleting a backup file is too generic and doesn't provide any indication.